 He is admitted to the Supreme Court of New South Wales and to the High Courts of Australia and Fiji.

-Prior to his acceptance of the position of the Attorney-General, he was the General Manager, Group Legal & Compliance and Company Secretary of the Colonial Group of Companies in Suva, Fiji.
+Prior to his assuming the position of Attorney-General, he was the General Manager, Group Legal & Compliance and Company Secretary of the Colonial Group of Companies in Suva, Fiji.

-Besides working as a Senior Legal Office at the Director of Public Prosecutions Office in Suva, Fiji, Mr Sayed-Khaiyum has also practiced with Minter Ellison Lawyers in Sydney, Australia.
+Besides working as a Senior Legal Officer at the Director of Public Prosecutions Office in Suva, Fiji, Mr Sayed-Khaiyum has also practiced law with Minter Ellison Lawyers in Sydney, Australia.